-The Thrifty Stitcher offers friendly sewing classes for aspiring DIY seamstresses and crafters.
-This small school in Stoke Newington is organised and run by Claire-Louise Hardie, Sewing Producer for the BBC 2 show “The Great British Sewing Bee” and an experienced Theatrical costumier
+The Thrifty Stitcher offers bespoke, fun, friendly sewing classes for aspiring DIY seamstresses and crafters.
+This small school in Stoke Newington is run by Claire-Louise Hardie, Sewing Producer for The Great British Sewing Bee, and Author of “The Great British Sewing Bee- Fashion with Fabric”

 Originally trained as a Costume Designer at The Royal Welsh College of Music and Drama, Claire-Louise has worked in all aspects of Costume for Theatre, Film and TV with an impressive CV of employers that includes-

 The RSC:The Royal National Theatre:Regent’s Park open air Theatre and “The Audience” with Dame Helen Mirren.

 Her diverse professional experience made her the perfect candidate for the role of Sewing Producer for TV's ``Great British Sewing Bee`` A role she's done since 2012 when the show was first developed.

 In 2009 Claire-Louise began teaching sewing in Stoke Newington and through her teaching has regained a love of dressmaking for herself.

 When not teaching at The Thrifty Studio she's also a Love sewing Magazine columnist: A Sewing Bee Author, and the occasional guest presenter on Create and Craft TV

 Her first book: ``The Great British Sewing Bee- Fashion with Fabric`` was a best seller in 2015, winning Best sewing book 2015 in the British Sewing Awards.
 The book accompanied the third series of the hit TV show